-- All food sold on the campus during the school day must meet the "Smart Snack" regulatory requirements. - Schools are not limited to non-food fundraisers, but are encouraged to host fundraisers that promote physical activity (such as walk-a-thons, jump rope contests, bike runs, etc.). - Schools are not limited to the number of fundraisers hosted or held on the school campus. - Food and beverage fundraisers held on the school campus must meet the minimum nutrition standards. - Fundraisers held off the school campus are exempt from nutrition standards.
-Up to thirty (30) exempt-fundraisers are permitted per school per school year.
-Total exempt-fundraising days is thirty (30) days per school per school year.

-G. Nutrition Education and Promotion
+- The principal or principal's designee is responsible for monitoring all food and beverage fundraisers at their school to ensure compliance with regulatory requirements. - Food and beverage fundraisers may not be conducted during student meal periods. - All food sold on the campus during the school day must meet the "Smart Snack" regulatory requirements.
+More information may be found here: A Guide to Smart Snacks in School | Food and Nutrition Service (usda.gov) - Schools are not limited to non-food fundraisers but are encouraged to host fundraisers that promote physical activity (such as walk-a-thons, jump rope contests, bike runs, etc.). - Schools are not limited to the number of fundraisers hosted or held on the school campus. - Food and beverage fundraisers held on the school campus must meet the minimum nutrition standards. - Fundraisers held off the school campus are exempt from nutrition standards.
+Up to thirty (30) exempt fundraisers are permitted per school per school year.
+Total exempt-fundraising days is thirty (30) days per school per school year. - G. Nutrition Education and Promotion